 Insurance Rates Can Make It Difficult to Buy a Car After a DUI

-As we mentioned, as long as you have a valid proof of identification, insurance, and a place of residence, you can purchase a vehicle in California.
-You should be aware that a DUI conviction in California can greatly increase your insurance rates.
+As we mentioned, as long as you have valid proof of identification, insurance, and a place of residence, you can purchase a vehicle in California.
+However, you should be aware that a DUI conviction in California can significantly increase your insurance rates.

 You Cannot Drive a Vehicle Without a License in California

 As discussed in this article, you can purchase a vehicle even if your license is suspended or revoked by the DMV after a DUI, as long as you have a valid proof of identification.
 However, you cannot drive your new vehicle if your license is suspended or revoked.

 Even if you eventually win your DUI case in court, the DMV may still suspend your license shortly after your arrest.
 A DUI lawyer will help you fight any suspension or revocation of your license by the DMV to maintain your driving privileges.

 Driving on a suspended or revoked license for a DUI conviction is a criminal act in California.
 You can face the following penalties if you are convicted:

 - Jail time of up to one year